Persepolis Administrative Archives: Persepolis Fortification Archive

-Location

-Persepolis Fortification Archive was found at the northeastern corner of the terrace of Persepolis, in two rooms in the fortification wall.
+The archive was found at the northeastern corner of the terrace of Persepolis, in two rooms in the fortification wall.
 The tablets had been stored in a small space near the staircase in the tower in the fortification wall.
 The upper floor of the fortification wall may have collapsed at the time of the Macedonian invasion, both partially destroying the order of the tablets while protecting them until 1933.
 The entrance to the rooms were bricked up in antiquity.

-Components
+The tablets cover sixteen years, from 509 to 493 BCE, from the 13th to the 28th regnal year of Darius I the Great.
+The chronological distribution of the archive is uneven, with the largest concentration from the 22nd and 23rd regnal years.

+Tablet details

-There are three main kinds of clay tablets and fragments in the Persepolis Fortification Archive:
+There are three main kinds of clay tablets and fragments in the archive: